Sault Ste. Marie, Ontario: Canadian Pacific Railway

 Throughout the abrupt rise and fall of these competing projects, CPR construction had slowly marched westward under engineer James Worthington.
 By 1884, however, changes had occurred in CPR management with the rise of William Cornelius Van Horne, who would later become the company's president.
 Both Hill and Worthington resigned from the company, and Hill became a bitter opponent of it.
 A new transcontinental mainline through Northern Ontario, passing directly through the interior and bypassing the lakeshore settlements along Lake Huron (including Sault Ste.
 Marie), was laid out and constructed from a point on the line which became known as Sudbury Junction.
 This junction point became a small CPR town, and with the discovery of vast mineral resources in the Sudbury Basin during the construction of this transcontinental line north of the junction, mining activity in the Sudbury area grew explosively, leading to the creation of Sudbury District in 1894 and shifting economic focus away from Sault Ste.
 Marie.

-The original CPR line (by then known as the CPR Algoma Branch), which had laid dormant until 1888, was finally reactivated and completed through to Sault Ste.
+The original CPR line (by then known as the CPR Algoma Branch), which had lain dormant until 1888, was finally reactivated and completed through to Sault Ste.
 Marie, joining with the St Paul, Minneapolis and Manitoba Railroad via the joint Sault Ste.
 Marie International Railroad Bridge.

-Sault Ste.
-Marie, Ontario was incorporated as a town in 1888, but its economy stagnated toward the end of the 19th century with the decline of the fur trade.
+Its economy stagnated toward the end of the 19th century with the decline of the fur trade.

-20th century
+With a population of almost 880, Sault Ste.
+Marie was incorporated as a village on July 29, 1871.
+It became a township on April 23, 1887.